 5. General guidelines on the use and exchange of non-NMHS data and non-conventional data

 5.1 Non-NMHS data include a growing volume of conventional third-party data, new sensor data or non-conventional data from ‘Internet of Things’ (often produced as by-products of smart systems not intended for meteorological or related purposes).
 NMHSs are encouraged to study in detail the national data landscape and strive to lead the integration of such data based on the WIGOS principles.
 Many of the new data come from the private sector and offer opportunities for innovative services.
 At the same time, NMHSs’ main responsibility remains in maintaining the reference data set of proven quality, compliant with the WMO requirements for quality and traceability.
-In most countries these are the data forming the long-term data series need for climate change studies and assessments.
+In most countries these are the data forming the long-term data series needed for climate change studies and assessments.

 5.2 When organizing such data exchange at the national level, the national regulator (if specifically designated, otherwise by default the NMHS) need to establish procedures for common quality control across the sectors and disciplines, to ensure compliance with international requirements set by WMO and other relevant organizations.
 In addition, when operationalizing such data in the provision of requisite services (e.g. those for disaster risk reduction), the continuity of data provision must be considered to avoid disruptions.